What is dry eye syndrome?

 Why do contact lenses give you dry eyes?

 When wearing contact lenses your eyes can dry out.
-Slightly different to dry eyes syndrome, contact lens induced dry eyes (CLIDE) occurs because the thin layer of contact lens material on your retina limits oxygen flow to the eyes.
+Slightly different to dry eyes syndrome, contact lens induced dry eyes (CLIDE) occurs because the thin layer of contact lens material on your cornea limits oxygen flow to the eyes.
 Without a steady flow of oxygen your eyes struggle to develop natural tears.

 Unfortunately, as a contact lens wearer you are predisposed to sometimes experiencing dry eyes.
 However, modern day contact lenses are designed to be as porous as possible to allow more oxygen to reach the eye, and this goes some way to reducing the impact of CLIDE.